Economy of the Gaza Strip: 2010s: Construction boom

 According to the International Monetary Fund, the unemployment rate was falling.
 The economy of Gaza grew by 16% in the first half of 2010, almost twice as fast as the economy of the West Bank.
 Increasing prosperity has led to the widespread replacement of donkey carts with tuk-tuks.
 In 2011 Gaza's economy increased by 27% while unemployment fell to 29%, its lowest in a decade.

 In 2012, Qatar donated 400 million dollars towards construction projects in the Gaza Strip.
 That year, 250 trucks a day passed through the Kerem Shalom border crossing, transporting goods from Israel to the Gaza Strip.
 In the early 2010s, NIS 75 million have been invested in upgrading and expanding the crossing, which is capable of handling 450 trucks a day.
 The Palestinian side of the crossing is operated by two families who were granted a franchise by the Palestinian Authority and authorized by Hamas.
 The Ministry of Commerce and Industry in Ramallah coordinates activity with Israel.
 The two sides are 400 meters apart, separated by a drop-off zone for unloading goods.

+The Gaza Power Plant was attacked by the Israeli army during the 2014 Gaza War.

+The Palestinian Authority estimated that the damaged caused by the 2014 Gaza War would cost US$7.8 billion to repair.
+20,000 homes were destroyed as a result of the conflict.

-2020s: Economic collapse
+2020s: Economic collapse and war

+In 2020, the GDP of the Gaza Strip was US$1,049 per capita, much lower than the corresponding figure for the West Bank.
 In August 2020, Ali al-Hayek, the head of the Palestinian Businessmen's Association in Gaza, told The Media Line that "Gaza's economy has completely collapsed, especially amid the latest escalation, where closing the Kerem Shalom cargo crossing and not allowing the entry of fuel and industrial materials led to an economic catastrophe," he said.
 The industrial sector has come to a complete halt, leaving thousands of workers without jobs, added to the already collapsing situation, Hayek said.
 "The private sector in Gaza is almost dead; we're facing a serious collapse that is reflected in social issues because of the suspension of the economic system.
 "Economic activity has completely stopped in Gaza," he said.
 Hayek said 2020 was the Strip's worst year yet, with the current difficulties coming atop the problems suffered since 2007, when Gazans faced daily closures.
 "But today, we are talking about a complete stop [to economic activity] because of the previously existing crisis and the current halt of electric service."